wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * The provd_pycli command (deprecated in 15.06) has been removed in favor of xivo-provd-cli.
 If you have custom scripts referencing provd_pycli, you'll need to update them.
+* The xivo-agentctl command (deprecated in 15.06) has been removed in favor of xivo-agentd-cli.
+If you have custom scripts referencing xivo-agentctl, you'll need to update them.

 15.17